choria-io/fisk/README.md

 I really like [cheat](https://github.com/cheat/cheat), a great little tool that gives access to bite-sized hints on what's great about a CLI tool.

-Fisk supports cheats natively, you can get cheat formatted hints right from the app with no extra dependencies or export cheats into the `cheat` app for use via its interface and integrations.
+Since `v0.2.0` Fisk supports cheats natively, you can get cheat formatted hints right from the app with no extra dependencies or export cheats into the `cheat` app for use via its interface and integrations.

 ```nohighlight
 $ nats cheat pub